Something went wrong

 Short Term Trends

-Warren’s overall heating oil consumption changes each year as winter conditions change.
-As the temperature outside dips, homes’ HVAC systems need to burn additional oil to keep the house warm inside.
+Warren’s overall oil use varies yearly based on the severity of the winter.
+As the temperature outside gets colder, homes’ HVAC systems need to burn more and more fuel oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Warren was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Warren County Average Winter Temperature